(A) Each casino operator's internal controls shall detail the count procedures for counting the proceeds from gaming.

 (1) Carry into the count room a bag or other container unless it is transparent; and

-(3) Be allowed to exit or enter the count room during the count except for emergencies or scheduled breaks.
-At no time during the count as needed.
+(2) Be allowed to exit or enter the count room during the count except for emergencies or scheduled breaks.
+Agents of the commission may enter and exit during the count as needed.

 (2) The count team alerts the surveillance department that the count is about to begin.

-(E) All members of the count team shall attest in writing to their participation in the count and the results of their participation.
+(L) All members of the count team shall attest in writing to their participation in the count and the results of their participation.

-(H) The count sheet, with all supporting documents, shall be delivered to the accounting department by a count team member or a licensed person independent of the cashier's cage department.
+(O) The count sheet, with all supporting documents, shall be delivered to the accounting department by a count team member or a licensed person independent of the cashier's cage department.
 Alternatively, the count sheet and supporting documents may be adequately secured via a locked canister or other device to which only accounting personnel can gain access until retrieved by the accounting department.